lsst-sqre/sqr-039/index.rst

 An opaque token need only be long enough to defeat brute force searches, for which 128 bits of randomness are sufficient.
 For various implementation reasons it is often desirable to have a random token ID and a separate random secret and to add a standard prefix to all opaque tokens, but even with this taken into account, a token with a four-octet identifying prefix and two 128-bit random segments, encoded in URL-safe base64 encoding, is only 49 octets.

-The HTTP Basic requirement only applies to the request from the user to the authentication gateway for the Rubin Science Platform.
+The HTTP Basic requirement only applies to the request from the user to the authentication gateway for the Science Platform.
 The length constraints similarly matter primarily for the HTTP Basic requirement and for authentication from web browsers, which may have a multitude of cookies and other necessary headers.
-It would therefore be possible to use JWTs inside the Rubin Science Platform and only use opaque tokens outside.
+It would therefore be possible to use JWTs inside the Science Platform and only use opaque tokens outside.
 However, this adds complexity by creating multiple token systems.
 It would also be harder to revoke specific JWTs should that be necessary for security reasons.
 A single token mechanism based on opaque bearer tokens that map to a corresponding session stored in a persistent data store achieves the authentication goals with a minimum of complexity.